ivanht/earlysignal/_posts/2025-06-14-1-deploy-minikube-with-metrics.md

 ## Conclusion

-You've successfully set up Minikube with metrics enabled and deployed a monitoring stack.
+You've successfully set up Minikube with metrics enabled.
 This setup provides a good foundation for local development and testing.

 ## Next Steps

+1. Deploy a monitoring stack
-1. Configure custom dashboards
+2. Configure custom dashboards
-2. Set up alerting rules
+3. Set up alerting rules
-3. Add more monitoring tools
+4. Add more monitoring tools
-4. Configure backup and restore
+5. Configure backup and restore
-5. Set up CI/CD pipelines
+6. Set up CI/CD pipelines

 Remember to regularly update your tools and review your configurations to ensure optimal performance and security.